oracle-quickstart/oci-cloudera/v6/README.md

 This does require some knowledge of Python - modify at your own risk.
 These functions contain Cloudera specific tuning parameters as well as host mapping for roles.

 ## Deployment Syntax
-Deployment of the template is straight forward using the following Terraform commands
+Deployment of the module is straight forward using the following Terraform commands

 	terraform init
 	terraform plan